gdha/www.it3.be/rear-support/index.md

 ## Relax-and-Recover (ReaR) Support Services

-Be aware that each ReaR support contract does not include a ReaR subscription, so you need to buy a seperate ReaR subscription based on the amount of units (a system where ReaR is installed and configured).
+Be aware that each ReaR support contract does not include a ReaR Software Subscription, so you need to buy a seperate ReaR subscription based on the amount of units (a system where ReaR is installed and configured).
-For the customers with a support contract we set-up a continous [ReaR testing]({{ site.url }}/projects/rear-automated-testing/) in-house (at our the offices) for their Linux version.

 We have the following ReaR Support Contracts available according your needs: